By Armstrong Williams

 NNPA News Wire Columnist

-Armstrong Williams is the manager/sole owner of Howard Stirk Holdings I & II Broadcast Television Stations and Executive Editor of American CurrentSee online Magazine.
-Watch our Right Side Forum every Saturday live on News Channel 8 and TV 28 in DC, 10:30 a.m.-11:00 a.m. and repeats 6:30 p.m.
+Armstrong Williams is Ben Carson’s business manager and advisor.
+Williams is also the manager/sole owner of Howard Stirk Holdings I & II Broadcast Television Stations and Executive Editor of American CurrentSee online Magazine.
+Watch the Right Side Forum every Saturday live on News Channel 8 and TV 28 in DC, 10:30 a.m.-11:00 a.m. and repeats 6:30 p.m.
 EST. Follow Armstrong Williams on Twitter @arightside.